-Once a month, web developers from across the Mozilla Project get together to try and transmute a fresh Stanford graduate into a 10x engineer.
-Meanwhile, we find time to talk about our side projects and drink, an occurrence we like to call “Beer and Tell”.
+Once a month, web developers from across the Mozilla Project get together to develop an encryption scheme that is resistant to bad actors yet able to be broken by legitimate government entities.
+While we toil away, we find time to talk about our side projects and drink, an occurrence we like to call “Beer and Tell”.

 If you’re interested in attending the next Beer and Tell, sign up for the email@example.com mailing list.
 An email is sent out a week beforehand with connection details.
 You could even add yourself to the wiki and show off your side-project!